All courses in the Executive Master of Science in Population Health Management program are delivered Online, Internet, or Web-based.

 PHS 705.
 Value-based Healthcare Del & Pay Models.
 Health care systems in the US and around the world are pursuing value-based health care (VBHC) reforms that seek to achieve the triple aim of better care for individuals, better health for populations, and lower cost of care per capita.
 In VBHC, health care payers and purchasers hold health care providers accountable for delivering high-quality care and spending health care dollars more wisely.
 VBHC delivery models include Accountable Care Organizations (ACOs) and non-ACO models.
 ACOs are networks of hospitals, doctors, and other health care providers that share financial and clinical responsibility for providing coordinated care to patient populations in hopes of limiting unnecessary spending.
 Both ACO non ACO value-based payment models will be covered in this course.
 Traditional Lecture (3 hours)

-PHS 710.
-Clinical Coaching.
-The purpose of this course is to increase the knowledge and skills of clinicians in coaching patients to make lasting lifestyle management changes.
-It is envisaged that undertaking this subject will contribute to the professional development, knowledge base and performance of those involved in clinical coaching.
+The purpose of this course is to increase the knowledge and skills of clinicians in coaching patients to make lasting lifestyle management changes utilizing evidence based lifestyle medicine strategies.
+It is envisaged that undertaking this subject will contribute to the professional development, knowledge base and performance of those involved in health promotion and chronic disease management.
 Given the evolution of the U.S. health care system, health care providers are incentivized to produce better patient outcomes and to reduce recurring patient visits.
 Employers are prioritizing health and wellness in the workplace, aiming to cut costs and increase productivity.
-Given these changes, it is important for clinicians to increase their skill set in the provision of clinical coaching, as well as enhancing their knowledge of evidence-based approaches for motivating behavior change, and understanding of how to incorporate clinical coaching into clinical practice.
-Online, Internet, or Web-based Lecture (3 hours)
+Given these changes, it is important for clinicians to increase their skill set in the provision of lifestyle modifications, as well as enhancing their knowledge of evidence-based approaches for motivating behavior change, and understanding of how to incorporate lifestyle medicine into clinical practice.
+Online Lecture (3 hours)

 PHS 711.
 Healthcare Quality and Safety.
 This course provides an overview of health care quality and safety.
 Students will learn fundamental quality improvement concepts and techniques.
 Quality measurement, assessment, and improvement frameworks will be explored as they apply to clinical, safety, and patient satisfaction outcomes.
 Traditional Lecture (3 hours)